-"ABS" warning light
+"ABS" Warning light

-This light comes on when the ignition key is turned to the "ON" position.
-After a few seconds, the light will go off.
+The light comes on when the ignition key is turned to the "ON" position.
+If the antilock brake system works properly, the light turns off after a few seconds.
+Thereafter, if the system malfunctions, the light comes on again.